-The Company has revised AML processes particularly client on boarding KYC processes and procedures including Enhanced Due Diligence Process during the year under review and has maintained the records throughout the year.
+The Company has strengthened AML processes particularly client on boarding KYC processes and procedures including Enhanced Due Diligence Process, specifically in respect of relevant sanctions, during the year under review and has maintained the records throughout the year.

 All employees were made conversant with the procedures contained in the Compliance Manual, AML Policies and Procedures (AML Manual) and periodic trainings and regular updates are provided to ensure that they are fully aware of regulatory changes that are applicable to the Company.